afrisenti-semeval/afrisent-semeval-2023/README.md

 # Sentiment Lexicon

 We will provide sentiment lexicon in some languages that may be useful for the task.

+# Trial Data

+We provide the trial data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
+Check the [Trialdata](README.md)

 ## License